MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

     `reg add "HKLM\SOFTWARE\Microsoft\HoloLensSensors" /v  EnableQRTrackerDefault /t REG_DWORD /d 0 /F`
 4. Reconnect your headset to your PC.
 This will make any discovered QR codes "non-locatable."

-## Sample app in MRTK (Mixed Reality Toolkit)

-You can find an example for how to use the QR Tracking API in the Mixed Reality Toolkit [GitHub site](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/htk_development/Assets/HoloToolkit-Preview/QRTracker).

-All necessary assets to develop QR tracking apps are in the "QRTracker" folder.
-There are two scenes: the first is a sample to simply show details of the QR codes as they are detected, and the second demonstrates how to use the coordinate system attached to the QR code to display holograms.

-## Preparing your Unity project with the QRTrackingPlugin without MRTK

-You can also use the QR Tracking API in Unity without taking a dependency on MRTK.
-In order to use the API, you will need to prepare your project with the following instruction:

-1. Create a new folder in the assets folder of your unity project with the name: "Plugins".
-2. Copy all the required files from [this folder](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/htk_development/Assets/HoloToolkit-Preview/QRTracker/Plugins) into the local "Plugins" folder you just created.

-## Using the QRTrackingPlugin in Unity
+## QRTracking API

-The QRTracking plugin wraps the APIs for QR code tracking.
+The QRTracking plugin exposes the APIs for QR code tracking.
 To use the plugin, you will need to use the following types from the *QRCodesTrackerPlugin* namespace.

 ```cs
  // QRTracker plugin namespace